in-toto/specification/roadmap-reviews/2022/review_1_december_20.md

 code was contributed by the folks at BoxBoat and TestifySec, and their efforts mean that these features are available earlier than we expected in our initial roadmap!

+Further, as usage on the pre-release branch of ITE-7, and tools leverage these features it will be easier to fine tune the last details of the proposal.
+With this, we envision ITE-7 acceptance to move forward before the next roadmap review.

 ### Other ITE updates